Camp Simcha Special FAQ

 What is Camp Simcha Special?

-Camp Simcha Special (CSS) is a medically supervised overnight camp for children and teens living with chronic medical illnesses or physical disabilities who are ineligible for other camps as a result of their conditions.
+Camp Simcha Special is a medically supervised overnight camp for children and teens living with cancer or other blood disorders.

-CSS is open to children ages 8 – 17 whose chronic medical conditions and/or physical disabilities make it impossible for them to attend other overnight camps.
-Campers’s cognitive functioning should be at grade level.
+Camp Simcha Special is open to children ages 8-17 who are chronically ill or who have genetic disorders or physical disabilities that make it impossible for them to attend other overnight camps.
+Campers should be cognitively functioning at grade level.

-Campers are accepted after submission of a complete application, including medical forms that must be completed by your physician.
+Campers are accepted after the submission of a complete application, including medical forms that must be completed by your child’s physician.
 All applications are reviewed by our medical director prior to acceptance.

-My child has multiple diagnoses.
+My child has multiple diagnoses and/or is dependent on medical equipment.
 Can s/he come to camp?

-Our entire staff is carefully screened, including reference and background checks.
-In addition, all staff receives a thorough orientation before camp begins.
+The entire staff is carefully screened, including reference and background checks.
+In addition, all staff receives a thorough orientation before each session begins.

 Where will my child live?

-Your child will live in a cabin with five other campers and their counselors.
-All facilities at camp, including the cabins, are climate-controlled.
+Your child will reside in a climate controlled, handicapped-accessible cabin with five other campers and their counselors.

 What about my child’s diet?

-Special diets are accommodated with a big smile from our chef, who takes all dietary restrictions as a challenge to prepare nutritious and very tasty food that campers will love.
-Children’s diets are customized to meet their needs, so please let the camp know of all restrictions and your child’s preferences when completing the application forms.
+Camp Simcha is a kosher facility.
+Special diets are accommodated with a big smile from our chef, who takes all dietary restrictions as a challenge to produce nutritious and very tasty food that campers will love.
+Please let the camp know of all allergies, restrictions, and food preferences when completing the application forms.

 No!
 Your child’s camp stay is your time off.
-We urge you to use this time for yourself.
-Many parents go on vacation, spend time with their other children, or just chill out at home while their children are at Camp Simcha Special.
+We urge you to use this time to rejuvenate and relax.
+Spend time with your other children, go on vacation, or just chill out at home while your child is having a great time at camp.
 We do ask that you leave a local contact if you plan to travel.

 Will you keep me informed?

-We make every effort to call parents (or their local contacts, if parents cannot be reached) if there is a significant change in a child’s health or in an emergency.
+We make every effort to call parents (or their local contacts) if there is a significant change in a child’s health or in an emergency.
 In addition, campers can call home at any time, and you can call camp to speak with your child and his/her counselor.

 Can I visit?

-Sorry, but we do not allow visitors at camp.
+Sorry, but we do not allow visitors in camp.

 Camp is totally free.
+When we say free, we mean it.
+Even our well-stocked canteen is free.
 We even pay for transportation from your home city.
-However, we ask that parents pay baggage and oxygen fees levied by airlines.
+However, you are responsible for baggage and any other fees (including oxygen) levied by the airlines.